Ying-Lab/SAINT/README.md

 **SAINT is a weakly-supervised learning method where the embedding function is learned automatically from the easily-acquired data.Compared to existing deep learning-based alignment-free method, SAINT doesn’t require tedious labors to collect accurate alignment distances to train.SAINT is more computationally fast and memory efficient because sequence data are operated in a compressed embedding space which is much faster to retrieval and succinct to store.**

+**Compared to existing alignment-free sequence comparison methods,SAINT offers following advantages:**

+ 1. SAINTis more computationally fast and memory efficient because sequence data are operated in a compressed embedding space which is much faster to retrieval and succinct to store.

+ 2. SAINTis a weakly-supervised learning method where the embedding function is learned automatically from the easily-acquired data.
+Compared to existing deep learning-based alignment-free method, SAINT doesn’t require tedious labors to collect accurate alignment distances to train.

 ## Version Release Notes

 - Version 1.0